harmishhk/zotero-citations/README.md

 After that, you can add citations to your document by including them as reference-style links to your bibtex citation key, e.g.
 **\[\(Heyns, 2014\)\]\[@heyns2014\]**.
 You can put whatever you want in the first set of brackets (including nothing) and the package will fill out the citation when you execute 'Zotero Citations: Scan'.

+## Visual picking of citations

-If you don't feel like typing these out (and let's be honest, you don't), executing 'Zotero Citations: Pick' will call up a graphical picker which will insert these for you, formatted and all.
+If you don't feel like typing
+these out (and let's be honest, you don't), executing 'Zotero Citations: Pick' will call up a graphical picker which will insert these for you, formatted and all.